Earlier today, it was announced that Rolex and Tudor are leaving Baselworld with other brands such as Patek Philippe, Chanel, and Chopard.

 It looks like in 2021 we will be experiencing a real renaissance of watch novelty exposure.
 This news is exciting and we cannot wait to see what will Rolex, Tudor and other brands design and how they will reinvent the current novelties presentation, and adapt it to the new age.

 Life evolves constantly, things change and people change as well, whether it is at the level of those responsible for the watch fair organization, the brands or the clients.
 We constantly have to adapt ourselves, question what we do, since what was right yesterday may not necessarily be valid today!

-Mamić boutique in Zagreb is proud to be part of the worldwide network of Official Rolex Retailers, allowed to sell and maintain Rolex watches.
-We certify the authenticity of your new Rolex and back its five-year international guarantee with necessary skills, technical know-how and special equipment.
+Boutique Mamić in Zagreb is a proud member of the global network of official Rolex retailers who are allowed to sell and maintain Rolex watches.
+We confirm the authenticity of your new Rolex watch and support a five-year international warranty with the necessary skills, technical experience and special equipment.

 Discover more and visit us at our Rolex showroom in Zagreb.
-Our expert staff will be delighted to guide you through the Rolex range to help you find the watch that’s right for you.
+Our professional staff will be pleased to guide you through the range of Rolex collections to help you find the ideal choice for you.